Wampanoag: King Philip's War

 praying Indians" from vigilantes, but also as a precautionary measure to prevent rebellion and sedition from them.
 Mary Rowlandson's The Sovereignty and Goodness of God is an account of her months of captivity by the Wampanoag during King Philip's War in which she expressed shock at the cruelties from Christian Indians.

 From Massachusetts, the war spread to other parts of New England.
 The Kennebec, Pigwacket (Pequawkets), and Arosaguntacook from Maine joined in the war against the colonists.
 The Narragansetts of Rhode Island gave up their neutrality after the colonists attacked one of their fortified villages.
 The Narragansetts lost more than 600 people and 20 sachems in the battle which became known as the "Great Swamp Massacre".
 Their leader Canonchet was able to flee and led a large group of Narragansett warriors west to join King Philip's warriors.

 The war turned against Philip in the spring of 1676, following a winter of hunger and deprivation.
 The colonial troops set out after Canonchet and took him captive.
 After a firing squad executed him, colonists quartered his corpse and sent his head to Hartford, Connecticut, where it was set on public display.

 During the summer months, Philip escaped from his pursuers and went to a hideout on Mount Hope in Rhode Island.
 Colonial forces attacked in August, killing and capturing 173 Wampanoags.
 Philip barely escaped capture, but his wife and their nine-year-old son were captured and put on a ship at Plymouth.
-They were then sold as slaves in the West Indies.
+They were then sold as slaves in Bermuda (originally part of the Colony of Virginia).
 On August 12, 1676, colonial troops surrounded Philip's camp, and soon shot and killed him.